Top 10 Best British Indie Bands

 These are, in my opinion, the finished product: a number of consistent hits and a disgustingly good set of albums, the obvious one being "Definitely Maybe."
 When looking at the band's two major figures, Noel and Liam Gallagher, they have said in interviews they were heavily influenced by the Madchester scene, particularly The Stone Roses.
 In every way, Oasis was the band that The Roses were expected to become, hence why they are the finished product.

-Arctic Monkeys The Arctic Monkeys, otherwise known as the Death Ramps, are a British indie rock band formed in 2002 in Sheffield, England.
-The band consists of Alex Turner (lead vocalist, songwriter, electric and rhythm guitarist), Jamie Cook (electric and rhythm guitarist, songwriter), Matt Helders (percussionist,... read more
+The Arctic Monkeys, also known by the pseudonym Death Ramps, are a British indie rock band formed in 2002 in Sheffield, England.
+The lineup includes Alex Turner (lead vocalist, songwriter, electric and rhythm guitarist), Jamie Cook (electric and rhythm guitarist, songwriter), Matt Helders (drummer, backing... read more

 Simply, no one can top the Monkeys with their unforgettable lyrics and riffs.
 Every single tune released has a different sound, keeping the listeners on their toes, wondering what's in store, but they are always pleased with the content released.